 Bulimia is a cycle of uncontrolled binge eating followed by purging through self-induced vomiting or misuse of laxatives or other medication; fasting; or excessive exercise.
 Individuals with bulimia usually weigh within the normal range for their age and height since the purging or other compensatory behaviour follows the binge-eating episodes.

 Like individuals with anorexia, they fear gaining weight, desire to lose weight, and feel intensely dissatisfied with their bodies.
 People with bulimia often perform the behaviours in secrecy, feeling disgusted and ashamed when they binge, yet relieved once purged.

-Binge eating disorder: frequent episodes of out-of-control eating
+3. Binge eating disorder (frequent episodes of out-of-control eating)

-Binge eating disorder, more commonly known as compulsive overeating, is a newly recognised disorder.
-People with this eating disorder experience frequent episodes of out-of-control eating.
+Binge eating disorder, commonly known as compulsive overeating, is charterised by frequent episodes of out-of-control eating.
 Therefore, many with the disorder are overweight for their age and height.
 Feelings of self-disgust and shame associated with this illness can lead to bingeing again, creating a cycle of binge eating.

 causes of eating disorders.

 health, psychological and social impacts of eating disorders.